How to Single Crochet

 Want a different look with the same stitch?
 By inserting your hook through only one loop, the stitch takes on a new appearance.
 Try these variations that correspond to the quadrants in the photo:

 - Insert the hook through both loops of the stitch (top left).
 That's the standard single crochet stitch.
 When people reference "single crochet" without any other description, this is what they mean.

 - Insert the hook into the front loop only (FLO) of the stitch (top right).
 This variation creates a more open style of single crochet.

 - Insert the hook into the back loop only (BLO) of the stitch (bottom left).
 This creates a variation with a ribbed appearance.
 It's also slightly stretchier as a completed fabric.

 - Insert the hook through alternating loops (FLO, BLO, FLO, BLO, etc.) (bottom right).
 This creates a highly textured crochet fabric.

 No matter which place you choose to insert your crochet hook, follow the same steps for completing the single crochet.
 All of these different ways of working single crochet create a dense, thick fabric that is great for items that you want to be closed (instead of lacy).
-Washcloths, thick blankets, and winter scarves all work well in single crochet stitch.
+Washcloths, thick blankets, gloves, and winter scarves all work well in single crochet stitch.